binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### NFS

-`mountd` or `rpc.mount` is the NFS mount daemon, that listens and services NFS client requests to mount a file system
+`mountd` or `rpc.mount` is the NFS mount daemon, that listens and services NFS client requests to mount a file system.

-If mounts are listed in the `/etc/fstab` attempts will be made to mount them on system boot.
+If mounts are listed in the `/etc/fstab`, attempts will be made to mount them on system boot.

-If the `mountd` daemon is listed in the output of the above `rpcinfo` command, `showmount -e` command will be useful for listing the NFS servers list of exports defined in the servers `/etc/exports` file.
+If the `mountd` daemon is listed in the output of the above `rpcinfo` command, the `showmount -e` command will be useful for listing the NFS servers list of exports defined in the servers `/etc/exports` file.

 {title="showmount", linenos=off, lang=bash}
     showmount -e <target host>